vutunganh/lion19-registration/README.md

 1. Create a directory containing the app and its configuration files, e.g. `~/registration`.
 1. Copy contents of `init/skeleton` to `~/registration`.
     * `cp -r init/skeleton/* ~/registration/`.
     * At the moment of writing, it should be three directories: `etc`, `var`, `log`.
 1. Create a user service using `init/cauldron_reg.service`.
     * Put it in `~/.config/systemd/user/` directory and run `systemctl --user enable --now cauldron_reg`.
 1. Create a virtual environment in `~registration` named `venv`.
     * `python3 -m venv ~/registration/venv`.
 1. There should now be two config files in `~/registration/etc/`.
     1. One of them is `config.toml`.
 The configuration is straightforward.
+        * In fields that are either private or public keys a base64 encoded key is expected.
+        Something like `cat file_with_keys.pub | base64 -w0` should output the right thing.
-  2. The second one is `cauldron.uwsgi`.
+    3. The second one is `cauldron.uwsgi`.
     Here you need to go to the end where there is a bunch of lines starting with `env = SOMETHING_ALL_CAPS=`.
     This is for setting necessary environment variables.
     Simply put the values after the last `=` sign.
     Avoid values that have a `%` because they get "interpreted" by the configuration language.
     If needed `%%` is one `%`.
-  3. In the fields with public or private keys, put the base64 encoded keys without newlines.
-  Hence a command like `base64 < key_file | tr -d '\n'` should work.
 1. Run `deploy.sh` once.